inverse-inc/packetfence-dhcp-forwarder/README.md

 4. Ask if DNS forwarding should be enabled.
 5. Ask for IP address to which DNS captured traffic will be send to.
 6. Ask for UDP  port to which DNS captured traffic will be sent to.
-8. Store those values in Packetfence-Forwarder.toml in the working directory.
+8. Store those values in PacketFence-Forwarder.toml in the working directory.
 7. Store default filters value, which selects DHCPACK and DHCPREQUESTS in a DHCP mask and DNS.

 Note: Do not select a wireless device, it will not work.

-The Packetfence-Forwarder service needs to be restarted:
+The PacketFence-Forwarder service needs to be restarted:

 1. After a configuration change.
 2. When the server goes to sleep and resumes.